-- There were 2 unadjusted differences at 25 July 2022 which we set out in more detail in Section 4 Audit Differences. - There were 2 misstatements greater than £915k at 25 July 2022 which have been corrected by management. - A small number of amendments were made to components and disclosures in the financial statements as a result of our work.
+- ▶ There were 3 unadjusted differences at 25 July 2022 which we set out in more detail in Section 4 Audit Differences. - ▶ There were 3 misstatements greater than £1.1m at 25 July 2022 which have been corrected by management. - A small number of other amendments were made to the disclosures appearing in the financial statements as a result of our work.